ManInMyVan/DyeableShulkers/README.md

 With this plugin, shulkers can be dyed by interacting with them while holding any dye.
 Shulkers cannot be undyed on 1.13+ servers because I'm not sure how this mechanic should work. (if you have an idea, you can let me know by opening a GitHub issue proposing your idea)

+Dyeing a shulker requires the `dyeableshulkers.dye` permission.

-On 1.15.2+ servers, the player will swing their hand upon dying a shulker.
+On 1.15.2+ servers, the player will swing their hand upon dyeing a shulker.
 This can be disabled on a per-player basis by revoking the `dyeableshulkers.dye.swing` permission.

-On 1.17+ servers, the `item.dye.use` sound will play upon dying a shulker.
+On 1.17+ servers, the `item.dye.use` sound will play upon dyeing a shulker.
 This can be disabled on a per-player basis by revoking the `dyeableshulkers.dye.sound` permission.

 # API
 The plugin calls `io.github.maninmyvan.dyeableshulkers.event.ShulkerDyeEvent` when a player successfully dyes a shulker, this event is cancellable.